Successful alcohol, drug recovery hampered by discrimination

 Email: rweiss@mclean.harvard.edu

-We look forward to providing an outstanding learning environment for the professional growth and development of our fellows in the Partners HealthCare Addiction Psychiatry Fellowship.
+Since 1999, the Mass General Brigham Addiction Psychiatry Fellowship, an ACGME-accredited Fellowship Program, has trained fellows to pursue the critical and exciting field of addiction psychiatry.
+We provide an outstanding learning and training environment for the professional growth and development of our fellows; our faculty includes national leaders in the field of addiction psychiatry.
 The fellowship provides clinical rotations at multiple Harvard Medical School teaching hospitals including:

-Fellows engage in a small tutorial style didactic program with Harvard Medical School faculty, as well as faculty members elsewhere in the city of Boston.
-Fellows are expected to gain competence and excellence in the practice of addiction psychiatry in public, private and academic settings.
+Fellows engage in individual supervision and small tutorial style didactic seminars with Harvard Medical School faculty, as well as faculty members elsewhere in the city of Boston.
+Fellows are expected to gain competence and excellence in the practice of addiction psychiatry in public, private, academic and community-based settings with a wide variety of patient populations.
 Fellows learn evidence-based treatments and enjoy increasing opportunities to participate in the development of the field’s knowledge base through research and writing.
-We place a special emphasis on a fellow’s active participation in their own education and welcome their input not only in formal committees, but also informally.
+We place a special emphasis on fellows’ active participation in their own education, and welcome their input not only in formal committees, but also informally.

-The primary goal of the one-year, full-time Partner’s HealthCare Addiction Psychiatry Fellowship is to train outstanding psychiatrists who will become experts in the field of psychiatry.
-Graduates of the fellowship may pursue careers in the clinical care of individuals with substance use disorders and their families, addiction research, education or a combination of these activities.
+The primary goal of the one-year, full-time Mass General Brigham Addiction Psychiatry Fellowship is to train outstanding psychiatrists who will become experts in the field of addiction psychiatry.
+Graduates of the fellowship may pursue careers in the clinical care of individuals with substance use disorders and their families, addiction research, education, policy or a combination of these activities.
+Graduates of the program often receive multiple job offers.
+Individual mentorship and career planning are important components of the program.

-Fellows receive benefits through Partners Health Care.
-More information on policies for vacation time, sick leave, holidays, educational leave, family and medical leave act, bereavement time, moonlighting, health and other benefits can be found on the Partners benefits website.
+Fellows receive benefits through Mass General.
+More information on policies for vacation time, sick leave, holidays, educational leave, family and medical leave act, bereavement time, moonlighting, health and other benefits can be found on the Mass General benefits website.

-This one-year full time fellowship in addiction psychiatry is for graduates of accredited psychiatry residencies during the PGY–5 year.
+This one-year, full-time fellowship in addiction psychiatry is for graduates of accredited psychiatry residencies.
+While it is usually taken during the PGY–5 year, some fellows join the program after completing a child psychiatry fellowship, i.e., during their PGY-6 year.
 The fellowship is designed to meet the objectives of the Accreditation Council for Graduate Medical Education (ACGME).
-In 1999, the program received full accreditation from the ACGME Residency Review Committee and was re-accredited in 2004 and 2010.
+In 1999, the program received full accreditation from the ACGME Residency Review Committee and has been re-certified ever since that time.
 Psychiatrists completing the fellowship are eligible to take the ABPN exam for Added Qualifications in Addiction Psychiatry.

 We also offer a two-year, half-time option for fellows who are interested.
 Some fellows have used the other half-time to pursue research interests.